SAND-Lab/MEA-NAP/docs/meanap-methods.rst

 Node cartography
 ^^^^^^^^^^^^^^^^^^

-To our knowledge, this is the first application of node cartography (Guimerà & Nunes Amaral, 2005) to the analysis of brain networks.
+To our knowledge, this is the first application of node cartography (Guimerà & Nunes Amaral, 2005) to the analysis of microscale brain networks in MEA recordings.
 These cartographic representations enable comparison of nodal roles, assigned according to their intra- and inter-module connectivity, over development and between different networks.
-These roles are determined to a large extent by two key metrics: within-module degree z-score (z) and participation coefficient (P) **(Figure 4.4.2A)**.
+These roles are determined to a large extent by two key metrics: within-module degree z-score (z) and participation coefficient (P) **(Figure 4.1A)**.
 Together, these describe connectivity of a node within and outside of its module.
-Six roles are defined according to the region occupied in the z, P parameter space **(Figure 4.4.2B)**.
+Seven roles are defined according to the region occupied in the z, P parameter space **(Figure 4.1B)**.
 **A.**

 .. image:: imgs/node_cartography_2.png